Spring planted

 How to Plant:

-• Spacing: Space plants 80–100 cm (32–40 inches) apart to allow room for mature growth and good airflow.
+• Spacing: Space plants 80–100 cm (32–40 inches) apart to allow room for mature growth.

 Watering: